 Engraved overlay blue glass of fireworks and spectators.
 Signed Orrefors Hald 248.
 B4 and engraver’s initials, engraved with monogram and commemorative date 23 / 7 1945.

-The MET describes this stunning piece as follows: "This vase employs both techniques: an outer layer of royal blue glass is deeply etched to reveal the colorless (though frosted) layer below, allowing the design to be seen in a reverse-cameo effect.
+The Metropolitan Museum describes the piece as follows: "This vase employs both techniques: an outer layer of royal blue glass is deeply etched to reveal the colorless (though frosted) layer below, allowing the design to be seen in a reverse-cameo effect.
 The dramatically flaring form and charming decoration are superbly integrated: stylized bursts of fireworks fill the expansive nighttime sky, while a parade of fashionably dressed spectators in a park setting below creates a continuous frieze at the bottom of the vase, visually anchoring it to its narrow base."